unkaval/VHH/compounds/docs/get_face_centers.md

 ### ***get_face_centers***
-When an object with faces is connected to this compound, it will return the face center positions as a geo_property on the object, and a float3 array.
+When an object containing faces is connected to this compound, it will return the face center positions as a geo_property on the object, and a float3 array.
 It will also return the face_indicies as a 2d uint array.
 This compound only works on meshes.
 If an object without faces is connected (points, strand etc) the object will pass through the compound unchanged.<br />

 ***
 ## Input